allcrux/currencies/README.markdown

     ISO4217::Currency.base_currency = 'GBP'

-The exchange rate is either set manually or if nil looked up on Yahoo Finance and cached.
+The exchange rate is either set manually or if nil looked up on currconv.com and cached.
 If you want to disable looking up the currency set the *import_exchange_rates* class method to false.

     ISO4217::Currency.import_exchange_rates = false